Who is the Son of the Almighty?

 Isaiah 7:14 The oldest manuscripts use the term “young maiden” rather than “virgin”

-Compare: The original gospel of Matthew
+About the “virgin birth” see The original gospel of Matthew